Brainkite/CleanGPT/README.md

 - 📊 Integration with Weights & Biases for experiment tracking
 - 🎯 Support for loading pre-trained GPT-2 weights
 - 🛠️ Configurable model sizes matching OpenAI's GPT-2 variants
+- 🔄 Enhanced training with data shuffling and optimized learning rates

+## Dataset

+The model is trained on the [edu_fineweb10B dataset](https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu), a high-quality educational subset of the FineWeb corpus containing approximately 10B tokens.
+The dataset is filtered to focus on educational content, making it suitable for training language models for educational applications.

 ## Installation